By Patty Laushman

 Gives You a Clearer Sense of Your Strengths, Weaknesses, and Limitations

-An autism diagnosis can give you a clearer sense of your strengths, weaknesses, and limitations.
+An autism diagnosis can give you a clearer sense of your unique strength and weakness profile.
 For instance, if you are diagnosed with autism, you may realize that you are better at visual tasks than verbal ones.
-This can help you to focus on your strengths and provide you with a greater sense of self-worth.
+This can help you to create a life that enables you to leverage your strengths as much as possible and provide you with a greater sense of self-worth.

 Additionally, an autism diagnosis can also help you to understand why certain things may be more difficult for you than others.
 For example, you may have difficulty with social interactions or sensory overload.
 But once you understand your limitations, you can work on developing strategies to either overcome or accommodate them.